$256,371Average Value$157Average Price per Sq Ft19Homes For Sale

 As some villages in northwestern Ohio struggle to retain residents and small businesses, Bluffton continues to enjoy a growing population and a thriving downtown.
 Straddling Allen and Hancock counties, the small town of about 4,000 people also has a college-town feel thanks to schools like Bluffton University, a private institution associated with the Mennonite church.
 “We are surrounded by quite a few colleges in the area,” says Rhonda Crouse, a Realtor with Realistar who has 10 years of experience in the area.
 Rhodes State College, Lima’s branch of Ohio State University, the University of Findlay and the University of Northwestern Ohio are all within a 30-minute drive.
 “I feel like Bluffton attracts those graduates because of its downtown area,” Crouse says, pointing to the number of walkable restaurants, shops and bars in town.
 Regional employers also offer plenty of job opportunities.
 “You might land a job at the hospital in Bluffton or, if you’re going for engineering, you might end up at P&G in Lima.”

-Many homes in Bluffton were built in the early to mid-1900s.
+Many homes in Bluffton were built between 1900 and 1950 in bungalow and Colonial Revival styles.

-Bluffton has a relatively small population size of about 4,000 people.
+Bluffton has a small-town feel with a population of about 4,000 and a walkable downtown core.

 1/2